autumnmarceau/glitchlette/_posts/2025-11-28-every-rat-media.md

 I think this book's resistance to traditional form subconciously inspired the structure of the songs on Every Rat.
 The book has  multiple break-neck vibe shifts in the way its written that I ended up channeling on this project.
 Or it was my ADHD.
 Perhaps a bit of both?

-Anyways, if you haven't read it, I strongly reccomend to do it at least once in your life, there really isn't anything else like it.
+Anyways, if you haven't read it, I strongly reccommend to do it at least once in your life, there really isn't anything else like it.

 <center><figure><img class="blog-post-image" src="/cigs2 Medium.jpeg"><br><figcaption><i>This shot is a direct recreation of one of the last shots in *Mandy*.
 Photo credit: Jaz Varlot</i></figcaption></figure><br></center>